A Tutorial on Thompson Sampling: General Thompson Sampling

-The plots of regret demonstrate that the performance of Thompson sampling converges quickly to that of the optimal policy, while that is far from true for the greedy algorithm.
+The plots of regret demonstrate that the performance of TS converges quickly to optimal, while that is far from true for the greedy algorithm.
 We also plot results generated by $\epsilon$-greedy exploration, varying $\epsilon$.
 For each trip, with probability $1-\epsilon$, this algorithm traverses a path produced by a greedy algorithm.
 Otherwise, the algorithm samples a path randomly.
-Though this form of exploration can be helpful, the plots demonstrate that learning progresses at a far slower pace than with Thompson sampling.
+Though this form of exploration can be helpful, the plots demonstrate that learning progresses at a far slower pace than with TS.
 This is because $\epsilon$-greedy exploration is not judicious in how it selects paths to explore.
-Thompson sampling, on the other hand, orients exploration effort towards informative rather than entirely random paths.
+TS, on the other hand, orients exploration effort towards informative rather than entirely random paths.

 Plots of cumulative travel time relative to optimal offer a sense for the fraction of driving time wasted due to lack of information.
 Each point plots an average of the ratio between the time incurred over some number of days and the minimal expected travel time given $\theta$.
-With Thompson sampling, this converges to one at a respectable rate.
+With TS, this converges to one at a respectable rate.
 The same can not be said for $\epsilon$-greedy approaches.

 Algorithm \ref{alg:GeneralTS} can be applied to problems with complex information structures, and there is often substantial value to careful modeling of such structures.
-As an example, we consider a more complex variation of the binomial bridge example. \begin{example}(Correlated Travel Times) As with Example \ref{ex:log-shortest-path}, let each $\theta_e$ be independent and lognormally-distributed with parameters $\mu_e$ and $\sigma_e^2$.
+As an example, we consider a more complex variation of the binomial bridge example. \begin{example}(Correlated Travel Times) As with Example \ref{ex:log-shortest-path}, let each $\theta_e$ be independent and log-Gaussian-distributed with parameters $\mu_e$ and $\sigma_e^2$.
 Let the observation distribution be characterized by